 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 Members of the Northeast Wisconsin Birding Club participate in many of the bird monitoring programs and efforts throughout the year.
-They also bring educational offerings to the community ~6x/year.
-Mosquito Hill Nature Center and The Feather Rehab staff and volunteers monitored 2 American Kestrel nest boxes along Rogers Road and 8 Prothonotary Warbler next boxes on nature center property.
-St. Nicholas School students from Freedom helped Mosquito Hill staff monitor Wood Duck nest boxes in February.
+They also bring educational offerings (speakers) to the community approximately six times per year.
+Mosquito Hill Nature Center and The Feather Rehab staff and volunteers monitored 2 American Kestrel nest boxes along Rogers Road and 8 Prothonotary Warbler nest boxes on Nature Center property.
+St. Nicholas School students from Freedom helped Mosquito Hill staff monitor Wood Duck nest boxes in February of 2018.

 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.